 Step 1: ch2, hdc in 1st st, hdc across the row (towards the bottom) until the end.
 Turn.
 Ch2, hdc in 1st st, hdc across the row (towards the top) until the end.
 Do not turn.
 You will have crocheted 2 vertical rows and be at the top

-Step 3: hdc into the 3rd chain from the hook, hdc across the entire row (towards the bottom).
+Step 3: hdc into the 3rd chain from the hook, hdc across the tail and continue across the row (towards the bottom).
 Turn.
 Ch2, hdc in 1st st, hdc across the row (towards the top) until the end.
 Do not turn.
 You will have crocheted 2 vertical rows and be at the top

 Tip: Fold over your top to check that the height of this row matches the height of the corresponding row on the other side.
 We like to use the stitch markers you placed in each row to guide you.
 You should always do this after steps 2-3.
 Simply put, you are trying to ensure the V neck slant is roughly symmetrical.